1. Sovereign Grant

 The Sovereign Grant Act 2011 came into effect on 1 April 2012.
 It sets the single grant supporting the monarch’s official business, enabling The Queen to discharge her duties as Head of State.
 It meets the central staff costs and running expenses of Her Majesty’s official household – such things as official receptions, investitures, garden parties and so on.
 It also covers maintenance of the Royal Palaces in England and the cost of travel to carry out royal engagements such as opening buildings and other royal visits.

-HRH The Prince Philip, Duke of Edinburgh, receives a Parliamentary annuity of £359,000 to meet the expenses of carrying out his public duties in support of The Queen.
+HRH Prince Philip, Duke of Edinburgh, receives an annual Parliamentary annuity of £359,000 to meet the expenses of carrying out his public duties in support of The Queen.

 2. Determination of the Sovereign Grant

-Normally the size of Sovereign Grant for a given year is equal to a prescribed proportion (initially 15%) of the Crown Estate’s profit for the financial year two years prior.
-This means that the grant can be set firmly at the beginning of each financial year, eg the grant for 2013-14 is linked to the Crown Estate profit for 2011-12.
+Normally the size of Sovereign Grant for a given year is equal to a prescribed proportion (initially 15%) of The Crown Estate’s profit for the financial year two years prior to the year in question.
+This means that the Grant can be set firmly at the beginning of each financial year, eg the Grant for 2016-17 is linked to The Crown Estate profit for 2014-15.

 The Crown Estate’s audited accounts are published in the summer.
 At the time of the Autumn Statement, the Royal Trustees (the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse) publish a formal report recommending the amount of the Sovereign Grant for the next financial year based on the formula described above.